 When it comes to restaurant-specific features, Toast, which is purpose-built for the restaurant industry, offers a deeply integrated suite of tools tailored to the unique needs of food service establishments.
 While Square provides many of the same features, its offerings are more basic in comparison.
 Toast’s features are more robust and designed to meet the heavier demands of larger and more complex food businesses, making it a better fit for restaurants requiring advanced capabilities.

 Square, while not exclusively focused on restaurants, offers a versatile platform with many essential, very basic features included at no extra charge, making it an attractive option for small food businesses.
-Square provides over 30 restaurant-specific integrations to expand their capabilities.
+Square provides over 30 restaurant-specific integrations to expand its capabilities.

 However, Toast leads in third-party integrations with over 120 options, giving it an edge for larger or full-service establishments seeking a more tailored solution.
 Overall, Toast’s extensive feature set and deep industry integration make it better suited for larger restaurants looking for a more comprehensive, all-in-one system.